EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 Interview Modules are how you can find balance between consistent and adaptive interview experiences for candidates.
 The format is flexible around which modules are chosen, but a given module should remain as consistent as possible across candidates.

-**Selction:** Some modules will still apply to most candidates.
+**Selection:** Some modules will still apply to most candidates.
 In our interviews, we typically do the same 2 modules for everyone, then leave room for 2 other modules to be flexible towards the candidate's strengths.
 Modules should also span technical implementation skills as well as collaboration/communication skills.

 **Format:** Collaboration is very important.
 If the candidate is comfortable with it, try to make at least 1 large module involve collaboration with a team member.
-If the candidate doesn't feel comfortable with this, ask for a work sample or completion og a homework problem that you can discuss during the interview.
+If the candidate doesn't feel comfortable with this, ask for a work sample or completion of a homework problem that you can discuss during the interview.

 **Construction:** As you use this process more, you'll build more and more modules.
 This will require some work, but it's also worth the effort.
 When building modules, try to make them as realistic as possible.
-The domain should be the same or analgous to your domain by default, although you can shift this per candidate too.
+The domain should be the same or analogous to your domain by default, although you can shift this per candidate too.
 The tasks should be representative of the work required to do the job.

 For our job, we could really use someone with strong API Design and high-quality execution.
 We also want to assess how well they will work in a remote environment.